ERF: Energy Research and Forecasting Model: Introduction

-Modeling, or more specifically ``high-fidelity'' first-principles based modeling, becomes increasingly indispensable in the offshore environment where limited observations exist but, at the same time, modeling complexity also increases due to coupling between wind and ocean wave fields in the marine ABL \citep{Shaw2022_ScientificChallengesCharacterizing}.
-Model predictions of the atmospheric state (in terms of three-dimensional wind, density, temperature, and moisture fields) over disparate scales and different environments involves varying practices that depend upon the scales of interest, and modeling choices have implications for how results should be interpreted \citep{SanzRodrigo2017_wires, Haupt2023_LessonsLearnedCoupling}.

-ERF provides an essential atmospheric simulation capability for renewable energy modelers.
-For wind energy deployment, it has been established that wind farms interact with the ABL \citep{Allaerts2018_GravityWavesWindFarm, Bleeg2018_WindFarmBlockage, vanderwende_simulating_2016, calaf_large_2010} and each other due to the persistence of wind-farm wakes \citep{Siedersleben2018_MicrometeorologicalImpactsOffshore}.
-The ability to accurately characterize atmospheric conditions for different deployment scenarios, especially in heterogeneous and dynamic environments---complex terrain, offshore, or coastal---is critical.
-Moreover, wind farms are growing in size and being developed in close proximity to one another, which necessitates simulations of increasing computational expense \citep{Barthelmie2020_PowerWindShear, Maas2022_WakePropertiesPower}.

 ERF incorporates many of the discretizations and algorithmic choices from WRF to provide a computationally efficient atmospheric simulation capability for mesoscale, idealized microscale, and mesoscale-to-microscale downscaled flows.
 However, it goes beyond the current WRF capabilities in three key ways: in performance portability across architectures; in the generality of the meshing strategies; and in providing an anelastic option as an alternative to the fully compressible equations.
 The most fundamental difference between the WRF and ERF dynamical cores is the terrain coordinate system; ERF utilizes height-following coordinates while WRF employs hybrid pressure-based coordinates.
 Furthermore, we emphasize that ERF is not a ``port'' of WRF to GPUs but rather an entirely new open-source C++ code base that incorporates existing algorithms and discretizations.
 We also acknowledge that there are numerous physics and microphysics options accessible through WRF that are not yet available through ERF.
+For example, radiation and land surface models have been integrated into ERF but are not yet verified; see discussion in Section~\ref{sec:conclusion} for more details.
+Additionally, data assimilation is not yet available in ERF.

 A summary of all global and regional atmospheric simulation codes is beyond the scope of this paper.
 Therefore, we briefly discuss {\it regional} simulation codes able to run on GPUs from at least one vendor.
 AceCAST \citep{AceCAST}, FastEddy \citep{Sauer2020_FastEddy, munoz-esparza_fasteddy_2022}, NUMA \citep{NUMA}, COSMO \citep{fuhrer_near-global_2018} and ClimateMachine \citep{Sridhar_2022} solve the compressible form of the equations.
 AceCAST is self-described as a ``modified implementation of the standard CPU-based WRF model'', and includes refactored WRF physics and dynamics modules that have been enabled to run on GPUs by way of CUDA and OpenACC directives.
 AceCAST is not open source and, according to recent documentation, only targets NVIDIA architectures.
 FastEddy is a large-eddy simulation (LES) code with warm moisture physics and a generalized coordinate system for terrain-following coordinates.
 However, unlike WRF and ERF, it uses a co-located spatial discretization, rather than an Arakawa C-grid.
 Like AceCAST, FastEddy uses CUDA for GPU acceleration and thus targets NVIDIA GPUs only; COSMO uses OpenACC directives and also targets NVIDIA GPUs only.
 NUMA and ClimateMachine use a nodal discontinuous Galerkin (rather than finite volume) discretization and include adaptive mesh refinement through the use of p6est \citep{psixest}, an extension to p4est \citep{pforest}.